liebke/avout/README.md

 <a name="about-avout" />
 ## About Avout

-**Avout** extends Clojure's syntax and semantics for managing <a href="http://clojure.org/state">in-memory state</a> to heterogeneous types of distributed state by providing distributed and extendable versions of Clojure's <a href="http://clojure.org/atoms">Atom</a> and <a href="http://clojure.org/refs">Ref</a>.
+**Avout** provides distributed-state, Clojure-style by extending Clojure's syntax and semantics for managing <a href="http://clojure.org/state">in-memory state</a> to heterogeneous types of state that span multiple processes/systems by providing distributed and extendable versions of Clojure's <a href="http://clojure.org/atoms">Atom</a> and <a href="http://clojure.org/refs">Ref</a>.

-*Avout* is built on <a href="http://zookeeper.apache.org">ZooKeeper</a>, with <a href="https://github.com/liebke/zookeeper-clj">zookeeper-clj</a>, and also includes distributed implementations of <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/Lock.html">*java.util.concurrent.lock.Lock*</a>, <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/ReadWriteLock.html">*java.util.concurrent.lock.ReadWriteLock*</a>.
+*Avout* uses <a href="http://zookeeper.apache.org">ZooKeeper</a> and <a href="https://github.com/liebke/zookeeper-clj">zookeeper-clj</a> to coordinate state change, and also includes distributed implementations of <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/Lock.html">*java.util.concurrent.lock.Lock*</a>, <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/ReadWriteLock.html">*java.util.concurrent.lock.ReadWriteLock*</a>.

 Below is some background on Avout's design, if your interests don't tend toward the philosophy of <a href="http://en.wikipedia.org/wiki/Alfred_North_Whitehead">Alfred North Whitehead</a>, you can jump directly to the <a href="#quick-start">Quick Start Guide</a>.